Zeal-Operating-System/ZealOS/README.md

 # ZealOS

 [![Discord](https://img.shields.io/discord/934200098144022609?color=7289DA&label=Discord&logo=discord&logoColor=white)](https://discord.gg/rK6U3xdr7D) [![](https://img.shields.io/badge/wiki-documentation-forestgreen)](https://github.com/Zeal-Operating-System/ZealOS/wiki)
+Zeal
+Nor should our zeal in communicating Christian knowledge be relaxed because it has sometimes to be exercised in expounding matters apparently humble and unimportant, and whose exposition is usually irksome, especially to minds accustomed to the contemplation of the more sublime truths of religion.
+If the Wisdom of the eternal Father descended upon the earth in the meanness of our flesh to teach us the maxims of a heavenly life, who is there whom the love of Christ does not constrain to become little in the midst of his brethren, and, as a nurse fostering her children, so anxiously to wish for the salvation of his neighbours as to be ready, as the Apostle says of himself, to give them not only the gospel of God, but even his own life.

 The Zeal Operating System is a modernized, professional fork of the 64-bit Temple Operating System.
 Guiding principles of development include transparency, full user control, and adherence to public-domain/open-source implementations.